All About Strong Wind Warnings for Boaters in Canada

 Strong winds

 A wind is considered “strong” when it reaches a speed of 20 to 33 knots, or about 37 to 61 km/h.
-It can happen in coastal areas and along the coast itself.
+This can be an issue in coastal areas.

 Warnings for this type of wind are recurrent and are mainly issued during the boating season.

-The gale is a wind between 34 and 47 knots, or 62 to 87 km/h.
-Unlike strong winds, gale warnings can be issued at sea but only if the area has a marine forecast.
-These warnings are generated for coastal areas and coasts.
+A gale is a wind between 34 and 47 knots, or 62 to 87 km/h.
+Unlike strong winds, gale warnings can be issued at sea but only if there is a marine forecast for that particular area.
+In general, these warnings are generated only for coastal areas.

 Less common, but just as intense, “storm” winds are between 48 and 63 knots, about 88 to 117 km/h.
-Like “gale” warnings, storm wind warnings are issued in coastal waters, for the coastal areas, and for seas receiving marine forecasting.
+Like “gale” warnings, storm wind warnings are issued for coastal areas and areas of the sea that receive marine forecasting.

 This is the most dangerous category of winds.
-Wind speeds can reach 64 knots or more, or about 118 km/h at a minimum.
-A hurricane warning does not necessarily indicate that a hurricane is forming.
-It only indicates that the wind forces will be equivalent to a hurricane’s wind speed.
+Hurricane wind speeds can reach 64 knots or more, or about 118 km/h at a minimum.
+Note that a hurricane wind warning does not necessarily indicate that a hurricane is forming.
+It only indicates that the wind forces will be equivalent to the wind speed experienced during a hurricane.

-The best-known alert is to follow the weather information forecast.
-This can be done by listening to the local marine radio or by having a weather receiver inside the control cabin.
+One common method is to check the local weather information forecast.
+This can be done by listening to your local marine radio station or via a marine weather receiver inside your control cabin.

-The information transmitted by radios and meteorologists gives an idea of the nature and intensity of the winds forecast.
-This allows boat operators to make decisions before they leave.
+The information transmitted by radios and meteorologists will give you an idea of the type and intensity of the winds forecast.
+This helps boat operators to decide whether or not to go out to sea.

 If you are already at sea, you can always follow the Canadian Coast Guard frequencies and act accordingly.